Ugaritic alphabet: Letters

+Ugaritic short alphabet

+Two shorter variants of the Ugaritic alphabet existed with findspots primarily not in the area of Ugarit.
+Findspots have included Tel Beit Shemesh, Sarepta, and Tiryns.
+It is generally found on inscribed objects vs the tablets of the standard Ugaritic alphabet and unlike the standard version it is usually written right to left.
+One variant contained 27 letters and the other 22 letters.
+It is not known what the relative chronology of the different Ugaritic alphabets was.

 Unicode

 Ugaritic script was added to the Unicode Standard in April, 2003 with the release of version 4.0.

 The Unicode block for Ugaritic is U+10380–U+1039F:

 Six letters for transliteration were added to the Latin Extended-D block in March 2019 with the release of Unicode 12.0: